austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Investigating Windows/README.md

 Difficulty: **Easy**

+The room is completed on June 17th, 2021

 **Note :** You will need at least basic amount of knowledge regarding registry key, powershell command, scripting and windows event as well as focusing on the event time.

 <!-- /Description -->